-

 Why Israel is so powerful: 5 secrets behind its military strength, economic success

-In a volatile region surrounded by adversaries, Israel stands out as one of the most formidable nations on Earth.
+Last Updated on 14/04/2026 by TodayWhy Editorial In a volatile region surrounded by adversaries, Israel stands out as one of the most formidable nations on Earth.
 Despite its small size—roughly the area of New Jersey—and a population of about 10.3 million, Israel consistently ranks among the world’s top military powers, innovation leaders, and high-income economies.
-TodayWhy dives deep into why Israel is

 -